rbrunob/rbrunob/README.md

 ### Hey, I am glad you are interested in my profile, I still have a lot to show on it, because I am starting my apprenticeship as a developer.
-One day here it will be full of things to show, I promise.
+Some day here it will be full of projects to show, I promise.

 <div style="display: inline_block"><br>
   <img align="center" alt="Bruno-Js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">